AE Kitchen building, Whanganui

 When the pharmacy was built, the city was in the height of a building boom.
 The Wanganui Chronicle reported on 2 February 1909 that ‘During the last few days a large number of handsome business premises have been erected.
 Prominent among them is Mr A E Kitchen’s Pharmacy.’
 No other building was mentioned – Kitchen’s was clearly already a local landmark.

-The building is two storeys high – about 11 meters – and built from unreinforced brick masonry.
+The building is two storeys high – about 11 metres – and built from unreinforced brick masonry.
 The ground floor walls are three layers thick, and the upper floor walls two layers.

-The Kitchen building was designed by architect T H James and built by Nicolas Meuli.
-They and the other contractors were considered the finest of the time.
+The Kitchen building was designed by architect T H James and built by Nicolas Meuli, both considered to be among the leading practitioners of their day.

 Many challenges to overcome